Eastwesser/Eastwesser/README.md

 - **Email**: eastwesser@gmail.com

 Thank you for visiting my profile!
-Feel free to explore my projects and get in touch if you have any questions or collaboration ideas.
+Feel free to explore my projects and get in touch if you have any questions or collaboration ideas!

 **Per meliora ad astra et altiora!**